anikdoshi2003/SocialShout/README.md

 - Apache Server

 Steps to Install SocialShout
--Clone this repo and download the Zipped Folder
+- Clone this repo and download the Zipped Folder
 - Install it in the "HTDOCS" folder in the XAMPP application folder
 - Open phpMyAdmin and create a new database
 - import the SQL file into the database
+- Update the PHP Mailer Settings in *send_code.php* file
 - Go To- http://localhost/SocialShout/?

 - You are all set to use the site :)